camilapulido/Neuron-Energy-Consumption/README.md

 At this point, the data is organized and prepared for analysis!

 ## II.
-Some analytics of ATP dynamics at Synaptic bouton level:
+Analyzing ATP Dynamics at the Synaptic Bouton Level: Insights and Metrics

 The human brain, an exceedingly delicate and resource-intensive organ, relies on the constant synthesis of energy molecules, specifically adenosine triphosphate (ATP), to sustain its activities and ensure the proper functioning and maintenance of neurons.
 Striking a precise balance between ATP synthesis and consumption is imperative to prevent any form of brain dysfunction that may lead to neuronal degeneration.